The satellite view shows Madison, the capital and second largest city of the State of Wisconsin

 , a Midwestern state with coastlines at Lake Superior and Lake Michigan in the East North Central Division of the United States

 .
 The city is also the county seat of Dane County.
 Madison is located in the Four Lakes region in south-central Wisconsin about 80 mi (127 km) west of Milwaukee

 , the state's largest city.
 A part of Madison is built on the isthmus (land-bridge) between Lake Mendota and Lake Monona.

 Wisconsin Territory was created in 1836 and in need for a capital.
 Although Madison existed only on paper back then, it was chosen by vote as the new seat of government, vigorously lobbied by James Doty, who had purchased over a thousand acres (4 km²) of land on the isthmus.

-Today Madison is a mid-sized Midwestern city and college town with a population of nearly 250,000 inhabitants (in 2015), more than 641,000 people live in its metropolitan area.
+Today Madison is a mid-sized Midwestern city and college town with a population of 258,000 citizens (in 2018), about 660,000 people live in its metropolitan area.

-The city is home of the University of Wisconsin–Madison, Wisconsin's flagship public university.
+The city is home to the University of Wisconsin–Madison

 Madison's economy is a government-based economy, the state government, the University of Wisconsin–Madison, and UW Health are the top employers.
 Other economic sectors are manufacturing, services, health (11 accredited hospitals), biotechnology and advertising.

 Madison magnificent attractions:

 President Barack Obama at the University of Wisconsin Madison campus at Library Mall on 28 Oct 2010.